aravind-cod-101/aravind-cod-101/README.md

 - 🌱 I’m currently learning React JS
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play badminton / cricket
+- ⚡ Fun fact: I binge anime and play badminton

 ### Connect with me: